gofynd/fdk-client-golang/documentation/APPLICATION.md

-Get the list of abuse data from entity type and entity ID.
+Use this API to retrieve a list of abuse data from entity type and entity ID.

 *Success Response:*

-ok
+Success.
+Check the example shown below or refer `ReportAbuseGetResponse` for more details.

 Schema: `ReportAbuseGetResponse`